hyperglyph/hyperglyph/README.rst

     # each object is mapped to a url, which contains the internal state
     # of the object - i.e /User/?id=bob_id&cluster=cluster_id

+    # the server is stateless - a new User object is created
+    # for each request that comes in, before destroying it.

     # similarly, methods are mapped to a url too
     # bob.message is a form pointing to /User/message?id=bo_id&cluster=cluster_id